On the limits of the Navier-Stokes equations

-The system [(23),(95),(96)] replaces the system [(23),(60),(61)].
-We note that the sound ve\-lo\-city following from [(23),(95),(96)] increases with decreasing free volume (i.e., with decreasing mean distance between particles) due to the $\varphi$--terms in (95), in agreement with the experimental fact that sound is significantly faster in liquids than in gases, and in distinctive disagreement with [(23),(60),(61)].
+Since $\varphi > 1$, an important consequence of (104) is that density gradients have a higher weight than temperature gradients as driving agents for the velocity field.
+In liquids, $\varphi$ is a very large number, and thus incompressibility cannot be assumed even if $\nabla N / N$ may be small.
+Another consequence is that the sound velocity following from [(23),(104),(105)] increases with increasing $\varphi$, in agreement with the experimental fact that sound is significantly faster in liquids than in gases, and in distinctice disagreement with the sound velocity following from [(23),(60),(61)].

 As a final remark: In the main body of this paper the emphasis has been on a rigorous treatment.
 Here, in Section 10, we have to be satisfied with less, owing to the immanent intricacy of the subject.
 Our present attempt to extend the applicability of the Navier--Stokes system to real fluids is accompanied by the hope that further work will be stimulated thereby.
+It would be unrealistic to expect that the Navier--Stokes equations in their standard form should be able to describe the dynamical behaviour of all fluids, ranging from ideal gases via real gases to liquids.

 \centerline {\bf References} $^1$S.~Chapman and T.~Cowling, {\it The Mathematical Theory of Non--Uniform Gases} (Cambridge University Press, 1953).

 $^2$H.~Grad, ``Principles of the kinetic theory of gases,'' Handb.~Phys.~XII, 205 (1958).